 NOTES: Due to the COVID-19 pandemic, National Health Interview Survey data collection switched to a telephone-only mode beginning March 19, 2020.
-This resulted in lower response rates and differences in respondent characteristics for Quarter 2 (April-June).
-Differences observed in estimates between January-June 2020 and earlier time periods may be partially or fully attributable to these changes.
+This resulted in lower response rates and differences in respondent characteristics for April-December 2020.
+Differences observed in estimates between 2020 and earlier time periods may be impacted by these changes.
 Data are based on household interviews of a sample of the civilian noninstitutionalized population.

 Table VII.
-Percentage (and 95% confidence interval) and number (millions) of persons under age 65 who had exchange-based private health insurance coverage at the time of interview, by 6-month interval and selected characteristics: United States, 2019-June 2020
+Percentage and number of persons under age 65 who had exchange-based private health insurance coverage at the time of interview, by 6-month interval and selected characteristics: United States, 2019-2020